- What to Expect During Our Free Memory Screening

 If you are unsure or worried about yourself or a loved one, you can get a MMSE free of charge for ages 50 and up at our Jacksonville Center for Clinical Research location.
 If you decide to schedule an appointment, plan to be at our facility for about an hour and a half.
 During that time, one of our experienced clinical coordinators will ask you a series of specific questions about your memory.

 The MMSE assesses orientation to time, orientation to place, word recall, calculations, naming, repetition, comprehension, reading, writing and drawing.
 At your appointment, your clinical coordinator will also have you go through a memory questionnaire, which simply asks about the symptoms you are having on a daily basis.

 Afterward, your results will be given to you and there will be a clinical investigator on-site to answer any questions you may have.
 As mentioned, there is no cure for memory-loss associated diseases, but the strides science has made in recent years has been astounding thanks to clinical trials.

 If you or a loved one is experiencing severe memory loss you may want to consider a clinical trial.
 There are many benefits to participating including one-on-one personal care from a physician and access to the latest experimental medication.
 Jacksonville Center for Clinical Research, member of ENCORE Research Group is now enrolling in memory loss and Alzheimer’s disease research studies.
 If you would like to learn more or schedule an appointment, call 904-730-0166.

-- Jacksonville (All Sites)
+- Jacksonville (University Blvd.)